Azure/azure-sphere-samples/Tutorials/ErrorReporting/Stage1/README.md

 The tutorial requires the following:

-* Hardware:
-[Seeed MT3620 Development Kit](https://aka.ms/azurespheredevkits) or other hardware that implements the [MT3620 Reference Development Board (RDB)](https://docs.microsoft.com/azure-sphere/hardware/mt3620-reference-board-design) design.
+- An [Azure Sphere development board](https://aka.ms/azurespheredevkits) that supports the [Sample Appliance](../../../HardwareDefinitions) hardware requirements.

-   **Note:** By default, this tutorial targets [MT3620 reference development board (RDB)](https://docs.microsoft.com/azure-sphere/hardware/mt3620-reference-board-design) hardware, such as the MT3620 development kit from Seeed Studio.
-To build the tutorial for different Azure Sphere hardware, change the Target Hardware Definition Directory in the CMakeLists.txt file.
-For detailed instructions, see the [README file in the HardwareDefinitions folder](../../../HardwareDefinitions/README.md).
+   **Note:** By default, the sample targets the [Reference Development Board](https://docs.microsoft.com/azure-sphere/hardware/mt3620-reference-board-design) design, which is implemented by the Seeed Studios MT3620 Development Board.
+To build the sample for different Azure Sphere hardware, change the value of the TARGET_HARDWARE variable in the `CMakeLists.txt` file.
+For detailed instructions, see the [Hardware Definitions README](../../../HardwareDefinitions/README.md) file.

-* Network connectivity: This tutorial requires internet connectivity on your device and your computer.
+- Internet connectivity on your device and your computer.
 The tutorial runs over a [Wi-Fi connection to the internet](https://docs.microsoft.com/azure-sphere/install/configure-wifi#set-up-wi-fi-on-your-azure-sphere-device).
-To use Ethernet instead, make the following changes:
+To use Ethernet instead, follow the [Ethernet setup instructions](../../../ethernet-setup-instructions.md).

-   1. Configure Azure Sphere as described in [Connect Azure Sphere to Ethernet](https://docs.microsoft.com/azure-sphere/network/connect-ethernet).
-   1. Add an Ethernet adapter to your hardware.
-If you are using an MT3620 RDB, see the [wiring instructions](../../../HardwareDefinitions/mt3620_rdb/EthernetWiring.md).
-   1. Add the following line to the Capabilities section of the app_manifest.json file:

-      `"NetworkConfig" : true`
-   1. In main.c, ensure that the global constant `networkInterface` is set to "eth0".
-In source file main.c, search for the following line:

-      `static const char networkInterface[] = "wlan0";`

-      Change this line to:

-      `static const char networkInterface[] = "eth0";`
-   1. In main.c, add a call to `Networking_SetInterfaceState` before any other networking calls:

-      ```c
-      int err = Networking_SetInterfaceState(networkInterface, true);
-      if (err == -1) {
-         Log_Debug("Error setting interface state %d\n",errno);
-         return -1;
-      }
-      ```

 ## Prepare the tutorial